 This treatment is often used in patients to improve jaw relationships.
 Functional braces help to match up upper and lower teeth, improving the child’s ‘bite’ and projection of the front teeth.

-- There is a range of functional braces available for different scenarios, Dr Hegarty will guide you as to which is the most appropriate if they are necessary.
+- There is a range of functional braces available for different scenarios, Dr Kekus will guide you as to which is the most appropriate if they are necessary.

 - Functional braces have the best results when fitted to girls aged 11-13 and boys aged 12-14.
 In more severe cases these are fitted from 8 years upwards.

-- Dr Hegarty has a wide range of experience with Functional Braces and advise on whether they are appropriate as well as providing the best option depending on the problem.
+- Dr Kekus has a range of experience with Functional Braces and advise on whether they are appropriate as well as providing the best option depending on the problem.

 Contact the team today and book your orthodontic assessment.